ibrahimkazimov/web-crawler/README.md

 # Web Crawler

-Helps you to get email and phone numbers from websites.
+Helps you to get emails and phone numbers from websites.